valentinavp520/valentinavp520/README.md

 - 🌱 I’m currently learning Backend stuff
-- 🤔 I’m looking for help with anything Backend related
+- 🤔 I’m looking for help with anything Backend related, tips, anything!
 - 🐈 I'm out of ideas as to what to put in here

   <img src="https://github.com/user-attachments/assets/7590454f-e078-43cc-b2fe-d2b7355e64cb" height="200">